clicon/clixon-docs/xml.rst

 alternative to XML.
 You can also read XML or JSON from file.

-.. note Associating a YANG module
+Associating a YANG module

 A yang specification `yt` is the second argument to the parse function.

 In this example, the YANG module could look something like:
 ::

   module mod_a{